Windsor Essex Regional Community Safety and Well-Being Plan

 - Ensuring services are provided to individuals with complex needs

 - Increased awareness, coordination and access to services for community members and vulnerable groups

-As of Jan.
-1, 2019, The Safer Ontario Act, 2018 requires municipalities to prepare and adopt community safety and well-being plans in partnership with a multi-sectoral advisory committee.
-The City of Windsor and the County of Essex must prepare a draft CSWB Plan and seek approval from their respective councils.
-In response to the pandemic, new legislation under the Coronavirus Support and Protection Act, 2020 has extended the deadline for plan completion and adoption to a date yet to be determined.
+As of January 1, 2019, The Safer Ontario Act, 2018 requires municipalities to prepare and adopt community safety and well-being plans in partnership with a multi-sectoral advisory committee.
+The City of Windsor and the County of Essex must prepare a draft CSWB plan and seek approval from their respective councils.
+The report must be submitted and endorsed by City and County Councils by December 31, 2021.

-Windsor and Essex County’s Regional Community Safety and Well-Being Plan will identify and prioritize local risk factors within each partner municipality and strive to enhance collaboration across multiple sectors by strengthening how our communities collectively coordinate services on issues related to safety and well-being.
+The Windsor Essex Regional Community Safety and Well-Being Plan will identify and prioritize local risk factors within each partner municipality and strive to enhance collaboration across multiple sectors by strengthening how our communities collectively coordinate services on issues related to safety and well-being.

 Regional CSWB Systems Leadership Table

 Over 25 partners from across nine sectors, all of whom either have a mandate for or an interest in community safety and well-being, have come together to form the Regional CSWB Systems Leadership Table.
 Members of the leadership table are uniquely positioned to help guide the development and implementation of sector and cross-sector recommendations.
 See full membership list by sector.